Who must file

-W-2 Wages/W-2G Winnings (Section A) - Section A should always be completed by residents and part-year residents of a RITA municipality who received a W-2 or W-2G.
-Non-residents should also fill out section A for wages earned in the RITA municipality from which their employer did not withhold all of the RITA municipality tax due.
+W-2 Wages/W-2G Winnings (Section A) - Section A must be completed by residents and part-year residents of a RITA municipality who received a W-2 or W-2G.
+Nonresidents should also fill out section A for wages earned in the RITA municipality from which their employer did not withhold all of the RITA municipality tax due.

 Schedule J contains six columns used to apportion the income as needed between the resident RITA municipality, the total of all non-taxing municipalities, and up to four other municipalities whether RITA or non-RITA.
 (TaxSlayer Pro provides entry points for three other municipalities rather than four.)

 Included in the menus for the other three RITA and/or non-RITA municipalities is a menu item to enter income From Federal Schedule E Part/S-Corp/Trust Income(Loss).
 If you are preparing Schedule P outside of TaxSlayer Pro, the amount here is equal to Schedule P Line 26d for the same column.